 Nearby West Lake features bumper boats and paddle boats all summer.
-Copper Creek Golf Course opens in mid June, and has stunning views of the Ten Mile Range.
+Copper Creek Golf Course opens in mid-June and has stunning views of the Ten Mile Range.

-Although a few mines were built into Copper Mountain in the mid 1800s, it wasn’t until the 1870’s that John Wheeler officially bought land to start a town.
+Although a few mines were built into Copper Mountain in the mid-1800s, it wasn’t until the 1870s that John Wheeler officially bought land to start a town.
 Known as Wheeler, it became the first town built in the valley, and its main source of industry was logging for the cabins being built in Ten Mile.

 After some ups and downs associated with the Gold Rush, land was purchased in 1968 with the intent of developing a ski area.
 Chris Lewis spearheaded the development of the resort, overcoming problems with the remote location and lack of building supplies.

 The town and resort have been growing ever since, but you can still find remnants of its history dotted around the area.
-Secret mine entrances, old signage and structures from the early 1900s are still standing if you know where to look.
+Secret mine entrances, old signage, and structures from the early 1900s are still standing if you know where to look.

 Copper Mountain Ski Resort – Terrain at Copper ranges from beginner and novice to black diamond and bowl skiing for advanced riders.
-It’s naturally divided well amongst trails of similar difficulty, so you’ll seldom make a wrong turn that means you can’t find a suitable way down.
+It’s naturally divided well amongst trails of similar difficulty, so you’ll seldom make a wrong turn where you can’t find a suitable way down.
 However, on any side of the mountain, you’ll find runs for both beginner and expert levels.

 As a family-friendly resort, there are many ski-and-ride school programs that help both kids and adults improve their skills.
 With both group and private lessons available, this is a great mountain to get newcomers introduced to skiing.
 Copper Mountain also has zip lines, snow tubing, snowshoeing, ice skating, and other fun activities to mix in with your days on the slopes.

-There are a few distinct areas around Copper Mountain that have different features.
+There are a few distinct areas around the mountain that have different features.
 Center Village is where the off-mountain action happens, and you will find many outlet shops, restaurants, and activities here.
 East Village is where the experts go, with its tricky terrain and the Super Bee Lift.
 Finally, West village is where the ski school can be found and where beginners learn all about how to make it down the mountain in one piece.